 "I don't have all the ingredients you listed in your recipe, and can't/am too lazy/don't have the $$ etc. to go to the store and buy all of this"

 We've all been there.
 BE CREATIVE!
-Ideas below.
+See some of the ideas in this post.Print

-The name of the game with this curry is using what you have!
+The name of the game with this easy chickpea curry is using what you have!
 Fill in the blanks with whatever is in your fridge or pantry.
-Substitute ideas in post.

 - 1 bunch scallions (6-8), thinly sliced